 TROUBLE POSSIBLE CAUSE SUGGESTED REMEDY Power line not connected to cable.
 Correct power wiring.
-See wiring diagram inside magnetic starter box.
-Saw motor Thermal overload relays may have tripped.
-Allow time for overload relays to cool. will neither start nor Faulty (brown) line fuse, line circuit breaker tripped.
-Check for presence of proper voltage at motor. hum Defective control transformer.
-Start and stop switches at end of arm may be defective.
+See wiring diagram inside enclo- sure Saw motor Thermal overload relays may have tripped.
+VFD must be reset manually. will neither start nor Faulty (brown) line fuse, line circuit breaker tripped.
+Check for presence of proper voltage at motor. hum Start and stop switches at end of arm may be defective.
 Check circuit with continuity meter.
 Ensure power is off.
-Faulty starter.
-Open circuit in a thermal relay heater.
-Remove heaters.
-If defective, heater may be completely burned up.
-Install new heater if required.
 Open circuit in motor cable or cable lugs.
 Use a continuity meter and check each wire between control unit and motor.
 Check lug connections.
 Wiring error.
-Check connections in starter box and conduit box, refer to motor and starter connection diagrams.
+Check connections in VFD Enclosure and conduit box on motor, refer to motor and VFD connection diagrams.
 Mechanical binding-shaft should turn freely by hand.
 Tap end of shaft with mallet to seat bearings in end bells.
-Check bearings and bell etc. Replace as needed.
+Check bearings end bells etc. Replace as needed.
 Saw motor hums but will not start (Shut off power immediately) Low voltage-voltage should be measured at the motor while it is starting and blade attached.
 Voltage should not drop lower than 185 volts for 208, 220 and 230 volt systems.
 Check for loose or high resistance connections- make sure lines are of ample capacity and other equipment is not pulling down the voltage.
 Burned out stator If motor smells or has been smoking each phase winding should be checked with a test lamp or continuity meter.
-Bad capacitor (single phase only).
-Turn off power, remove motor nameplate.
-Discharge capacitor by short circuiting terminals; remove motor from circuit.
-Test with ohm meter.
-Needle should jump when leads are touched to capacitor terminals and fall back to a high resistance as capacitor charges.
-Bad starting relay (single phase only).
-If contacts are excessively burned, pitted or welded together the relay must be replaced.
-Check for open relay coil using continuity meter.
-Motor trips Wrong heater or fuse.
-Replace with proper heater, fuse or circuit breaker. overload Excessive currents.
+Motor trips Wrong or fuse.
+Replace with proper fuse or circuit breaker. overload Excessive currents.
 Check for grounds or shorts. relay or Low voltage.
 Check voltage while starting as outlined above. blows line fuse.
 Loose or faulty connection.
 Locate and repair.